Top Hats -

 a Picture of Elegance

-While the topper continued to be a symbol of proper formal dress, the use of these hats tended to be relegated to events such as formal weddings, and high society events of the social season such as balls and debuts.
+A callapsible hat of the same style, made from silk, became a popular piece of fashion for men who frequented the theatre, because it folded down flat without becoming a nuisance during the show.
+While the topper continued to be a symbol of proper formal dress, its use tended to be relegated to events such as formal weddings, and social events like balls and debuts.

 These days, women have included the topper in their list of hat styles, they are worn in miniature versions as well as traditional styles.
 The Bridal industry often show this style of hat in their related magazines for both males and females.

 The movie industry often included these hats as part of essential dress when the motion picture was set in high society.
-During the 1960s, rock and roll musicians and other counter-cultural icons often adopted the topper as part of an eclectic mode of dress.
+Rock and roll musicians of the 60's often adopted the topper as part of their mode of dress.

 Here in Australia, the Melbourne Cup, the horse race which stops the nation, held on the first Tuesday of November each year, is such an event where men's fashion displays this sign of elegance and taste.
 Not only at the Flemington Race Course, where the Race meeting is held, but all over the country, people attend Luncheons and race meetings, where they dress in the same manner as they would if they were attending the event in Melbourne.

-Top Hats are often used in magic tricks, and the most common variety of the topper used in magic is the stovepipe hat, since it is easy to manufacture.
+Top Hats are often used in magic tricks, and the most common variety of the topper used in magic is the stovepipe hat, since it is easy to manufacture and, I guess, allows the illusionist to hide a lot more in the high crown.

 Traditionally, these hats must be carefully made, usually by a skilled hatter, and the ability to make such hats is decreasing along with the demand for them.